Cairo Agreement (1969): Terms

 Although the text of the agreement was never published, an unofficial version appeared in the Lebanese daily newspaper An-Nahar on 20 April 1970.
 According to the agreement, the presence and activities of Palestinian guerrillas in southeastern Lebanon would be tolerated and regulated by the Lebanese authorities.

-Under the agreement, 16 UNRWA camps in Lebanon, home to 300,000 Palestinian refugees, were removed from the jurisdiction of the Lebanese Army's Deuxième Bureau and placed under the authority of the Palestinian Armed Struggle Command.
+Under the agreement, 16 UNRWA camps in Lebanon, home to 300,000 Palestinian refugees, were removed from the jurisdiction of the Lebanese Army's Deuxième Bureau and placed under the authority of the Palestinian Armed Struggle Command, a body under the PLO.
 Although the camps remained under Lebanese sovereignty, this meant that after 1969, they became a key popular base for the guerrilla movement.

 The agreement also established the right of Palestinians in Lebanon to engage in armed struggle.
 The Palestinians were granted legal control over the refugee camps in Lebanon and the right to launch attacks against Israel from southern Lebanon.
 While this was essentially just a formalization of the existing situation, it granted the Palestinian guerrilla presence in the South uncontested authority and freedom.
 This combination, bolstered by the moral justification of revolution, weaponry, and machismo, fostered an attitude among the militants that led them to barely acknowledge the existence of the humble peasant-villagers working the land in what was now the guerrillas' battleground.
 The guerrillas quickly established control over the border area.

 The Palestine Liberation Organization later effectively established a state within a state in Lebanon.